Rem (M.S. Thesis → Independent Project)

 Designing for Momentum

-Product Preview
+Preview

-Rem is quietly but deeply opinionated
+Rem is opinionated

 Ideas don’t arrive neatly categorized → Tools should accommodate mess before asking for structure